island-lang/island-lang.github.io/README.md

 ## Recursive instantiation and embedding

-So far, we've only dealt with very simple problems that did not require much algorithmic 'depth'.
+So far, we've only dealt with very simple problems that did not require much algorithmic "depth".
 Say now we want to approach a slightly more complex computations, like the factorial.

 Based on the syntax we've introduced so far.
 We could write something like: